 Heading out to sea, away from the land, is a great way to get a different perspective on the Norfolk coast.
 Take a boat trip to discover the fascinating coastal landscapes inaccessible on foot and experience unique encounters with Norfolk’s wildlife.

 Blakeney Point seal trips are a real highlight of any trip to the Norfolk coast, and allow you to get up close to the seal colonies that live in our seas.
 Trips depart from Blakeney Quay or Morston Quay regularly throughout the year, with more trips on offer in the summer months.

-Choose from a seal safari, or coastal tour where you’ll find out about Norfolk’s smuggling history, the geological wonder of Hunstanton’s red and white striped cliffs, and the bronze age Seahenge found at nearby Holme Beach.
+Choose from a seal safari, or coastal tour where you’ll find out about Norfolk’s smuggling history, Hunstanton’s red and white striped cliffs, and the bronze age Seahenge found at nearby Holme Beach.
 Again, it’s advisable to book in advance with Searles Sea Tours.